 Field An area consisting of either a single reservoir or multiple reservoirs, all grouped on or related to the same individual geological structural feature and/or stratigraphic condition.
+GAAP Accounting principles generally accepted in the United States of America.
 Gross acres or gross wells The total acres or wells, as the case may be, in which a working interest is owned.
 MBbl One thousand barrels of crude oil or condensate.
 MBoe One thousand barrels of oil equivalent.
 Mcf One thousand cubic feet of natural gas.
 MMBoe One million barrels of oil equivalent.
 MMBtu One million British Thermal Units.
 MMcf One million cubic feet of natural gas.

-Net acres or net wells The sum of the fractional working interests owned in gross acres or wells, as the case may be.

-Net Profits Interest A nonoperating interest that creates a share in gross production from an operating or working interest in oil and natural gas properties.
+Net acres or net wells.
+The sum of the fractional working interests owned in gross acres or wells, as the case may be.
+Net profits interest A nonoperating interest that creates a share in gross production from an operating or working interest in oil and natural gas properties.
 The share is measured by net profits from the sale of production after deducting costs associated with that production.

-Net revenue interest An interest in all oil and natural gas produced and saved from, or attributable to, a particular property, net of all royalties, overriding royalties, Net Profits Interests, carried interests, reversionary interests and any other burdens to which the person s interest is subject.
+Net revenue interest.
+An interest in all oil and natural gas produced and saved from, or attributable to, a particular property, net of all royalties, overriding royalties, Net Profits Interests, carried interests, reversionary interests and any other burdens to which the interest is subject.